ProcStack/lineDraw/README.md

 ______________________________

 The Visual Studio folder has the 3 main files to change in a new OpenFrameworks project.
-<br>Just replace those files on a new project should build fine!
+<br>Just replace those files on a new project and it should build fine!
+<br>*I'm guessing it should work just fine on any OS and Visual Studio / MSYS2 / GCC / etc. compilers*
 ______________________________

 ## Thanks for checking out pxlTextGenerator!